The SQL COUNT Function is one of the Aggregate Function which Counts the total number of rows (records) selected by the SELECT Statement

 SELECT Education, COUNT(FirstName) AS [Total FirstName], COUNT(DISTINCT FirstName) AS [Distinct Name], COUNT(EmpID) AS [Total Ids], COUNT(DeptID) AS [Total DeptIds] FROM [Employees] GROUP BY Education

-SQL COUNT HAVING Clause
+SQL COUNT Group By Having Clause

 If you want to check the conditions against the aggregated data, then you have to use the HAVING Clause along with Group By Statement.
 For example, the following query will group the Customers by their Education and add up the records present in each group.